Diloveyi411/drahoslava-v2/replit.md

 ### Technical Implementations
 - **Dynamic Service Detail Pages**: Each service (`/services/:slug`) has a dedicated page with a hero section, full description, glass card content sections, and navigation.
 Content is sourced from `client/src/data/services.json`.
 The first content section of the inner-work service features a split layout with an image (Dadi-art-94_1761189715147.jpg) on the left and text on the right (desktop), stacking on mobile with text above image.
 The image has a square aspect ratio with a 20% milky overlay consistent with the gallery aesthetic.
-- **Newsletter & Blog System**:
+- **Blog System** (previously Newsletter):
     - **Notion Integration**: Articles are fetched from a Notion database via a custom backend API using native fetch.
 Slugs are auto-generated if not provided in Notion.
-    - **Markdown Support**: Article detail pages (`/newsletter/:slug`) render rich-text Notion content using `react-markdown` with `remark-gfm`, styled to match the iridescent pearl aesthetic.
+    - **Markdown Support**: Article detail pages (`/blog/:slug`) render rich-text Notion content using `react-markdown` with `remark-gfm`, styled to match the iridescent pearl aesthetic.
-    - **EmailJS Integration**: Newsletter signup forms (homepage and `/newsletter` page) send welcome emails via EmailJS upon successful subscription, with backend storage for subscribers.
+    - **EmailJS Integration**: Newsletter signup forms (homepage and `/blog` page) send welcome emails via EmailJS upon successful subscription, with backend storage for subscribers.
-    - **Category Filtering**: The main newsletter page includes a category-based filtering system for articles.
+    - **Category Filtering**: The main blog page includes a category-based filtering system for articles.
     - **Blog Preview on Homepage**: A "Recent Thoughts" section displays the 3 most recent articles from Notion in a glass card grid layout below the Gallery section, with hover effects and navigation to article details.
 - **Gallery Section**: Features a grid layout of framed artworks with titles and a lightbox modal for detailed viewing, both maintaining the glass morphism and milky overlay effects.
 - **Contact Form**: Integrated with a backend API for submission, including client and server-side validation.